Zinc for Acne – Clearer Skin Using Zinc For Acne Treatment?

 There Are a Few Things to Look Out For When Using Zinc for Acne Treatment

-Although zinc is a natural remedy with few side effects, there is one big one: it has the ability to become toxic, largely due to how it interacts with copper.
+Although zinc is a natural remedy with few side effects, there is one big one: it has the ability to become toxic7, largely due to how it interacts with copper.
 The body has to balance how much zinc and copper it absorbs, so the more zinc it takes in, the less copper it can take in.

-The recommended daily allowance (RDA) of zinc is 8 to 11mg for an adult.
+The recommended daily allowance (RDA) of zinc8 is 8 to 11mg for an adult.
 Even though many supplements come in 50mg tablets, they do not contain 50mg of pure, or “elemental,” zinc.
 You should always check the label, but generally, most supplements contain 15-20% elemental zinc.
 So a 50mg tablet would only contain 7 or 8mg of elemental zinc, just the right amount.
 Even though that’s on the low end of the spectrum, you’ll want to remember that you still take in zinc through your diet, and should not receive your total RDA through supplements alone.
 If you’re getting too much zinc, you won’t get enough copper, which can result in anemia, muscle weakness, mental fatigue, and psychological symptoms.
 A good way to avoid this problem is to take a supplement with both zinc and copper.

 If you choose to use zinc for acne in serum form, you’ll want to look out for one other concern.
 Some skincare products claim to use nanoparticles, particles that are a so small they’re invisible to the naked eye and don’t even pick up a static charge.
 Scientists are confident about the future of nanoparticles, but as they are right now, they may not be the best option for acne treatment.